 01 of 04

 Roundworms (Toxocara canis, Toxascaris leonine) are the most common types of intestinal parasites seen in dogs and are especially common in puppies.
 Adult roundworms live in the intestinal tracts of their hosts, consuming that host's food.
 The adult roundworm is round, white to light brown in color, and several inches long.
-These worms are often said to resemble spaghetti.
+These worms are often said to resemble spaghetti or angel hair pasta.

 Symptoms of roundworm infection include diarrhea, vomiting, pot-bellied appearance, coughing (dogs may cough up or vomit worms), weight loss and dull hair coat.
 Many dogs will show no signs of infection at first.

-Diagnosis: Roundworms can be diagnosed by your veterinarian after collecting a stool sample and running a lab test called a fecal flotation.
+Diagnosis involves your vet's office collecting a stool sample and running a lab test called a fecal flotation.
 The roundworm eggs will typically be seen microscopically in the stool if adult roundworms are present in the small intestine.

 Treatment of roundworms involves multiple oral doses of a deworming medication.
 Deworming only kills the worms in the intestinal tract, so repeated doses are necessary to kill newly developing adult worms.
 Because puppies are so commonly affected, they are routinely dewormed (whether or not eggs are seen microscopically) during their first few sets of puppy vaccines.
 Be aware that not all over-the-counter dewormers are effective.
 Your veterinarian is the best source for this medication.
 Note: several types of heartworm prevention also protect against roundworms.

 Zoonosis: Humans can contract roundworms through contact with contaminated soil, potentially leading to a serious condition called Visceral Larva Migrans.
 Always wear gloves when handling any soil, especially that which may have come in contact with dog feces.
 Children are at an especially high risk.